TimuriusVelikiy/blackholesimri_rspc/README.md

 # blackholesimri_rspc
 We investigated the phenomenon of black holes, gravitational waves, and dark matter.
-The purpose of the study is to build a model of the motion of a system of double black holes in the presence of dark matter and to study the influence of dark matter on the dynamics of motion.
+The purpose of the study is to build a model of the motion of a system of binary black holes in the presence of dark matter and to study the influence of dark matter on the dynamics of motion.
 The work's hypothesis is that dark matter surrounding a massive black hole can influence the dynamics of motion of a less massive black hole.